-- →P84 The Nippon Paper Group Human Rights Policy - This policy was approved by the Board of Directors of Nippon Paper Industries in May 2022. - This policy has been prepared in both Japanese and English, and is disclosed on the website of the Nippon Paper Group so that all stakeholders, including all employees and suppliers of the Group, are aware of it. - In addition to this Policy, all business entities of the Group comply with laws and regulations including minimum wages.
+→P88 NIPPON PAPER GROUP Human Rights Policy

+- This policy was approved by the Board of Directors of Nippon Paper Industries in May 2022. - The policy is available in Japanese and English and disclosed on the NIPPON PAPER GROUP's website to inform all stakeholders, including the Group employees and suppliers. - In addition to this Policy, all business entities of the Group comply with laws and regulations including minimum wages.

-→ P81 Principles and Basic Policies Concerning Raw Materials Procurement
+→P85 Principles and Basic Policies Concerning Raw Materials Procurement

-- In September 2022, Principles and Basic Policies Concerning Raw Materials Procurement (hereinafter, Procurement Policy) was revised. - During the preparation process, the Group repeatedly engaged in dialogue with external experts and reflected stakeholders' opinions in the revised content. - The document was prepared in Japanese and English and disclosed on the website of the Group to convey the content to its suppliers worldwide.
+- In September 2022, "Principles and Basic Policies Concerning Raw Materials Procurement" was revised. - During the preparation process, the Group repeatedly engaged in dialogue with external experts and reflected stakeholders' opinions in the revised content. - The document was prepared in Japanese and English and disclosed on the website of the Group to convey the content to its suppliers worldwide.

-Nippon Paper Group's Commitments Relating to Human Rights
+NIPPON PAPER GROUP's Commitments Relating to Human Rights

-Year Topics 2004 Signed and began participating in the United Nations Global Compact • Expresses support for the 10 Principles in 4 fields, including human rights 2004 Established the Philosophy and Basic Policy on Human Rights, Employment and Labor • Declaration of respect for basic human rights and prohibition of forced labor and child labor 2005 Established the Principles and Basic Policies Concerning Raw Materials Procurement Stated consideration of human rights throughout the supply chain 2022 Established the Nippon Paper Group Human Rights Policy by revising the Philosophy and Basic Policy on Human Rights, Employment and Labor Revised in accordance with international human rights norms, endorsing the UN's Guiding Principles on Business and Human Rights Declared respect for human rights in all business activities of the Group 2022 Revised the Principles and Basic Policies Concerning Raw Materials Procurement • Revised the content to make the response to social issues such as respect for human rights and climate change more effective
+Year Topics 2004 Signed and began participating in the United Nations Global Compact ● Expresses support for the 10 Principles in 4 fields, including human rights 2004 Established the Philosophy and Basic Policy on Human Rights, Employment and Labor Declaration of respect for basic human rights and prohibition of forced labor and child labor 2005 Established the Principles and Basic Policies Concerning Raw Materials Procurement Stated consideration of human rights throughout the supply chain 2022 Established the NIPPON PAPER GROUP Human Rights Policy by revising the Philosophy and Basic Policy on Human Rights, Employment and Labor Revised in accordance with international human rights norms, endorsing the UN's Guiding Principles on Business and Human Rights Declared respect for human rights in all business activities of the Group 2022 Revised the Principles and Basic Policies Concerning Raw Materials Procurement Revised the content to allow more effective responses to social issues, such as respect for human rights and climate change